henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 - DMG: the damage dice
 - DICE_PER_LEVEL: the number of damage dice per character level.
 This is a floating point value so fractional values will work.
 Some spells are defined in the DnD 5e guide as increasing per spell level rather than per character level.
 As there are 20 character levels and 9 spell levels the spell level rate should be divided by two to give an approximate value for the DICE_PER_LEVEL.
+- INDISCRIMINATE: boolean.
+If set to YES, the trader will also be killed by this.
 - MAX_TARGETS: the maximum number of creatures who can be affected by the spell.
 - MAX_TARGET_HP: the max number of remaining HP the target can have to apply a BLESS spell.
 -SAVE_BY: this defines which ability is used for saving tests.
 E.g.